GNOME/pango/docs/pango_fonts.md

 # Fonts

 Pango supports a flexible architecture where platform-specific code can supply an implementation of font enumeration.
-The `PangoFont` structure represents a rendering-system-independent font.
+The `Pango2Font` structure represents a rendering-system-independent font.
 Pango provides routines to list available fonts, and to load a font matching a given description.